jeanshanchik/KVKRepo/gitFlow/commit.md

 # Learning Git
 ## Commit

 A commit in a git repository records all the changes in the repository.
+A Git commit is a snapshot of the hierarchy and the contents of the files in a Git repository.

 #### Three main commits